 Or, do you use the trash can icon as your only solution to quickly delete thousands of unnecessary emails to free some storage space, and then multiple emails seem to disappear, and never see them again?

-You want to be productive and stay organized in your email accounts (personal and work email), so you keep searching on google for “how to clean out email inbox quickly” and reading article after article.
+You want to be productive and stay organized in your email accounts (personal and work email), so you keep searching on Google for “how to clean out email inbox quickly” and reading article after article.
 But after a week or so, you still end up in a similar situation.

 These are all very common problems that affect both executives and the assistants who support them.